luigi055/design-patterns/src/structural/composite/README.md

 ![](../../../umls/composite-enhanced.png)

-This structure doesn't violate the Interface Segregation Principal since the Leaf and Component are both interfaces of Component and only uses the method we'll need.
+This structure doesn't violate the Interface Segregation Principal since the Leaf and Component are both interfaces of Component and they are only use the method they're going to need.

 ## Actors: